 Money can hold e-commerce brands back.
 Sometimes there is no easy way out of a tough financial situation, but there are some hacks and money management tips that you can use in order to build a cost-effective business.

 - Careful stock management will keep you from having too much stock that could end up becoming a burden (or being liquidized).
 Find suppliers with smaller minimum order quantities, never buy too much stock at once, and use an inventory management system.
 You want high enough stock levels to meet demand, but low enough stock levels so that you aren’t needlessly stockpiling.
-Using an inventory management system like ShippingEasy will save you a ton of time and money and you will be able to have smart data about your business on-hand 24/7 — just what you need for smart forecasting and process optimization.

 - Crowdfunding is a great way to get capital for emerging businesses, especially if you’ve got a new and innovative product.
 Crowdfunding applications are easy to fill in, but to get returns you have to offer plenty of value and reasons for investing.